dq93/Playlist_Predictor/README.md

 <img width="500" height="420" alt="Image" src="https://github.com/user-attachments/assets/20f0cdc5-b2df-4628-8a20-a86333ae41be" />

-The purpose of this project is to see if I can imitate a music recommendation algorithm.
+The purpose of this project is to imitate a music recommendation algorithm using unsupervised machine learning.
+K-Means clustering is used without scaling, then with scaling and then with PCA.
+A new sample is then created for the final algorithm.
 This project uses a dataset of songs from 1950 - 2019 that was taken from a research paper from 2020 titled Music Dataset: Lyrics and Metadata from 1950 to 2019.

-The features of this dataset are:
+Link to the dataset: https://data.mendeley.com/datasets/3t9vbwxgr5/3

+# Features of the dataset:

 Categorical: